Earl Battey

+Battey began his career with the Chicago White Sox but blossomed during his tenure with the Twins when he emerged as a potent bat for a catcher and was recognized as one of the top defenders at the position in the American League, winning three consecutive Gold Glove Awards between 1960 and 1962.
+He was posthumously inducted into the Minnesota Twins Hall of Fame in 2004.

 Major League career

 White Sox

-Born in Los Angeles, Battey attended Jordan High School in the Watts neighborhood of Los Angeles.
+Battey was born in Los Angeles, and attended Jordan High School in the city's Watts neighborhood.
 He was signed as an amateur free agent by the Chicago White Sox prior to the 1953 season.
-Battey was assigned to the Colorado Springs Sky Sox in the Single-A Western League where he began his baseball career by hitting only a .158 batting average in 26 games.
-The White Sox demoted him to the Waterloo White Hawks in the B-level Illinois–Indiana–Iowa League and Battey responded with a .292 average and 11 home runs in 129 games.
-In 1955, Battey was promoted to the Triple-A Charleston Senators in the American Association where, he hit for a .269 batting average along with 8 home runs and 71 runs batted in.
-His performance earned him a promotion to the major leagues where he made his debut with the White Sox on September 10, 1955 at the age of 20.
+Assigned to the Colorado Springs Sky Sox in the Single-A Western League, he managed only a .158 batting average in 26 games before being demoted to the Waterloo White Hawks in the B-level Illinois–Indiana–Iowa League; there he responded with a .292 average and 11 home runs in 129 games.
+In 1955, Battey was promoted to the Triple-A Charleston Senators in the American Association, where he hit .269 batting with 8 home runs and 71 runs batted in.
+His performance earned him a promotion to the major leagues, where he made his debut with the White Sox on September 10, 1955 at the age of 20.

 Battey returned to the minor leagues in 1956, playing in 36 games for the Toronto Maple Leafs.
 Despite hitting only .178, he played well defensively.
 The White Sox called him back to the major leagues to back up starting catcher Sherm Lollar, for the remainder of the season although, he spent the time on the bench and played in only four games.
 Battey continued to learn from the perennial All-Star Lollar during the 1957 season but struggled offensively.
-He was sent back to the minor leagues in August where he hit 9 home runs and 20 runs batted in for the Triple-A Los Angeles Angels of the Pacific Coast League.
+He was sent back to the minor leagues in August, where he hit 9 home runs and 20 runs batted in for the Triple-A Los Angeles Angels of the Pacific Coast League.
 The White Sox recalled Battey to the major leagues in September – this time to stay.

 Battey hit .226 along with 8 home runs in 1958, as the White Sox battled back from being in last place on June 14 to finish the season in second place behind the New York Yankees.
 In 1959 he was overtaken by rookie Johnny Romano as the second string catcher, ending the year hitting .219 in 26 games.
 Although the White Sox won the American League pennant, Battey did not appear in the post-season as the White Sox lost to the Los Angeles Dodgers in the 1959 World Series.